 Manage signature templates

 CodeTwo's signature template editor comes with a template library to help you create your signatures quicker based on predefined templates or custom templates you created.
 The contents of the template library are stored per-tenant in Microsoft Azure and made available to any authorized user who can manage signatures in your organization.
-The template library is also synchronized between the web-based signature management app and the desktop application (Manage Signatures App).

 The signature template library can be accessed from the signature template editor.
 To open the editor while managing a signature rule, go to the Design tab and click Edit signature.
 In the editor, click Templates > Open template on the Main tab to launch the library, as shown in Fig. 1. (if your signature template is empty, the template library opens automatically with the editor).